 Via Francigena is an old Christian pilgrimage route linking Canterbury in UK with Rome in Italy.
 We will ride the Bassa Valsusa segment, ringed by the Alpine peaks, across medieval abbeys and once-upon-a-time villages.
-A road born in the VI century traveled by Kings, Popes, merchants, pilgrims and armies.
-From the Roman Susa to the maar lakes of Avigliana get ready to cycle into history!
-A beautiful unusual ride nearby Torino.
+A road born in the VI century and traveled by Kings, Popes, merchants, pilgrims and armies.
+From the Roman town of Susa to the maar lakes of Avigliana, this is a charming and unusual jaunt just nearby Torino.

 Duration: 8 hours